 The 45-minute ride through the formidable wild gorge begs for a recap of the numbers.
 Of the 100,000 people who set out for the Yukon, 40,000 made it to the gold fields; 4,000 found gold; 400 actually got rich.
 But non-natives began to take up permanent residence in the Great Land, laying the groundwork for Alaska's statehood.
 Back in Skagway this doesn't seem such a bad turn of history.
 In the Gay Nineties barroom of the Golden North we order a round of amber ales for the adults.
 The kids form a search party for the perfect "I survived the Chilkoot Trail" T-shirt.

-Where men turned back,
+Where men turned back, women pushed on

 "If you have an aversion for the ‘new woman' a week on the (Chilkoot) Trail would change that aversion to admiration," wrote a journalist in the Klondike News in 1898.
 In addition to dance hall girls and prostitutes, many women climbed over the rugged Chilkoot Pass for the sake of socially acceptable enterprise and sheer adventure.
 Belinda Mulrooney was among the first to cross the Chilkoot in 1897.